cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 <a id="search_tool"></a>
-### Search Tool >>> NEEDS UPDATE
+### Search Tool >>> NEEDS UPDATE AFTER BUGS ARE RESOLVED

-The **Search Tool** lets you find column values using text-based search.
+The **Search Tool** lets you search for network elements using text-based search.
 As shown in the image below, you can select the type of boolean operator to use for your search, as well the target.
-By default, searches are done on nodes (columns in the node table), but you can decide to search edges instead, or both.
+Searches are *case insensitive* and are done on nodes (columns in the node table) by default, but you can decide to search edges instead, or both.
 The *Exact Match* option is used to enable/disable wildcard searches.

 ![](_static/images/Quick_Tour/search_tool.png)